instagibbs/bolts/XX-eltoo-peer-protocol.md

     - MUST send a `warning` and close the connection, or send an `error` and fail the channel.

+Fee negotiation is followed as required in parallel.

 #### Rationale

 We use MuSig2 multisignature algorithm to close eltoo channels.
 This allows a healthy